LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Edouard Manet       | L'Italienne        | $11,713,646 ($11,000,000)    | 15 May 2018  |
+    sideGalleryImages:
+      - imageTitle: Manet's l'Italienne was sold by Christie's New York for $11 million in May 2018
+        imageUrl: /assets/expensive-paintings-edouard-manet-italienne.jpg
   - textTitle: "Cezanne: Trees and House next to the Water"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of